Ashutosh-Panda2004/Backend-Theory/README.md

 Think of your **private IP** like a **nickname** that your family or close friends use at home—it's only used within your private circle.

-On the other hand, your **public IP** is like your **formal name (Zack Walden)** that is used outside, like at school or in public spaces, to identify you to the world.
+On the other hand, your **public IP** is like your **formal name (Ashutosh Panda)** that is used outside, like at school or in public spaces, to identify you to the world.

 ---